 - a founding member of the GRA

-- a provider of major research contributions to the Paddy Rice, Livestock, Croplands and Integrative research groups.
+- is a research contributor to the Paddy Rice, Livestock, Croplands and Integrative Research Groups